 Have you ever received an email that’s made you stop in your tracks?
-You’ve read it and thought, wow, that’s a bit abrupt.
-After asking the Eximia team the same question, it was clear that we’ve all received an email like this at some point.
+After asking the Eximia team the same question, it was clear that we’ve all received an email that has missed the art of good communication.

 If you’ve ever completed a personality test such as DISC or Myers-Briggs, you’ll understand that there are various ways your personality can impact how you communicate with others.